Do LED Grow Lights Work?

 Such wavelengths that play a role in photosynthesis are known as photosynthetically active radiation (PAR).
 Different wavelengths within PAR stimulate plant growth or flowering at different stages and for different plants too.

-The intensity of the lightwaves when they finally touch the plant surface is called Photosynthetic Photon Flux Density (PPFD).
+The intensity of the light when it finally touches the plant surface is called Photosynthetic Photon Flux Density (PPFD).
 Ideally your grow light will have a strong PPFD value from 460 to 925 across your whole canopy.

 By using LED grow lights, even people living in cities without yards can partake in some indoor gardening and produce food all year round.
 It is therefore imperative for people to be mindful of the food they eat.
 Gardening is a good way for people to control the quality of food they eat.